-In 2021, Shorenstein established the Diversity, Equity, and Inclusion (DEI) Committee, comprised of employees across all departments and various levels of the company, to help us advance our DEI efforts.
-The Committee seeks to improve and enhance diversity, equity, and inclusion at Shorenstein.
-The DEI Committee evaluates existing DEI practices, identifies areas of opportunity and focus, develops and presents recommendations to the executive committee, and executes the approved initiatives.
-The Committee is focused on attracting, engaging, and retaining diverse talent, as well as raising awareness about the importance of DEI to Shorenstein.
+In 2021, Shorenstein established the Diversity, Equity, and Inclusion (DEI) Committee, comprised of employees across all departments and various levels of the company to improve and enhance diversity, equity, and inclusion at Shorenstein.
+The DEI Committee evaluates existing DEI practices, identifies areas of opportunity and focus, develops and presents recommendations to the Executive Committee, and executes the approved initiatives.
+The DEI Committee is focused on attracting, engaging, and retaining diverse talent, as well as raising awareness about the importance of DEI to Shorenstein.
 Activities include evaluating existing internal programs and policies to ensure they advance our DEI efforts, brokering and engaging in relationships with diversity focused organizations, and establishing programs that retain, develop, and support diverse talent, such as our summer internship program.
-In 2022, the committee implemented nine DEI initiatives that provided the foundation of our overall approach to DEI.
+In 2022, the Committee implemented nine DEI initiatives that provided the foundation of our overall approach to DEI.

-The 2022 DEI initiatives included the aforementioned Volunteer Program, the DEI Internship Program, more DEI focused company communications, implementation of diverse hiring guidelines, a Diversity training course, and other initiatives.
+The 2022 DEI initiatives included the aforementioned Volunteer Program, the DEI Committee-Sponsored Internship Program, more DEI focused company communications, implementation of diverse hiring guidelines, a Diversity training course, and other initiatives.

-DEI Internship
+DEI Committee-Sponsored Internship